I honestly have no idea how far back this story begins.

 This is a true account of my personal healing journey and I’ve tried to share it as honestly and accurately as possible.

-That being said, there is far more that I’ve learned that is just too much to share here so if you have questions, feel free to send me an email or if you’re looking for resources to assist with oath removal, don’t hesitate to reach out to Alyson.
-She offers in-person and remote sessions.
+That being said, there is far more that I’ve learned that is just too much to share here so if you have questions or are looking for resources to assist with oath removal, feel free to send me an email.
+I can connect you with the appropriate people.

 I understand that it’s an incredibly delicate process when you choose to leave the church, but there are many resources available from those who’ve been through it themselves.